FrankRay78/MyDistro/README.md

 `sudo apt install wget make gawk gcc bc bison flex xorriso libelf-dev libssl-dev grub-common`

-`sudo apt-get install qemu-kvm qemu-utils libvirt-daemon-system libvirt-clients bridge-utils virtinst`
+`sudo apt install qemu-kvm qemu-utils libvirt-daemon-system libvirt-clients bridge-utils virtinst`

 ## Usage
 **Please note:** Absolutely no warranty is offered, implied or express.
 Use at your own risk, the author will not be held liable for any damages.